shacklettbp/madrona/README.md

 **Disclaimer**: The Madrona engine is a research code base.
 We hope to attract interested users / collaborators with this release, however there will be missing features / documentation / bugs, as well as breaking API changes as we continue to develop the engine.
 Please post any issues you find on this github repo.

+Please see the [Madrona engine project page](https://madrona-engine.github.io) for more information, as well as the [Madrona FAQ](https://madrona-engine.github.io#faq).

 # Technical Paper

-For more background and technical details, please read our paper: [_An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation_](https://madrona-engine.github.io/shacklett_siggraph23.pdf), published in Transactions on Graphics / SIGGRAPH 2023.
+For more background and technical details on Madrona's design, please read our SIGGRAPH 2023 paper: [An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation](https://madrona-engine.github.io/shacklett_siggraph23.pdf).
+(Shacklett et al. 2023)

+Madrona uses an Entity Component System (ECS) architecture for defining game state and expressing game logic.
 For general background and tutorials on ECS programming abstractions and the motivation for the ECS design pattern's use in games, we recommend Sander Martens' excellent [ECS FAQ](https://github.com/SanderMertens/ecs-faq).

 # Example Madrona-Based Simulators

+Madrona itself is not an RL environment simulator.
+It is a game engine / framework that makes it easier for developers (like RL researchers) to implement their own new environment simulators that achieve high performance by running batch simulations on GPUs, and tightly integrating those simulation outputs with learning code.
+Here are a few environment simulators written in Madrona.

 ### [Madrona Escape Room](https://github.com/shacklettbp/madrona_escape_room)
 * A simple 3D environment that demonstrates the use of Madrona's ECS APIs, as well as physics and rendering functionality, via a simple task where agents must learn to press buttons and push blocks to advance through a series of rooms.

 ### [Overcooked AI](https://github.com/bsarkar321/madrona_rl_envs/tree/main/src/overcooked_env#overcooked-environment)
 * A high-throughput Madrona rewrite of the [Overcooked AI environment](https://github.com/HumanCompatibleAI/overcooked_ai), a multi-agent learning environment based on the cooperative video game.
-Check out this repo for a Colab notebook that allows you to train overcooked agents that demonstrate optimal play in 2 minutes.
+Check out this repo for a Colab notebook that allows you to train overcooked agents that demonstrate optimal play in about two minutes.

 ### [Hide and Seek](https://github.com/shacklettbp/gpu_hideseek)
 * A reimplementation of OpenAI's "Hide and Seek" environment from the paper [Emergent Tool Use from Multi-Agent Autocurricula](https://openai.com/research/emergent-tool-use).

 ### [Hanabi](https://github.com/bsarkar321/madrona_rl_envs/tree/main/src/hanabi_env#hanabi-environment)
   * A Madrona version of the Hanabi card game based on Deepmind's [Hanabi Learning Environment](https://www.deepmind.com/publications/the-hanabi-challenge-a-new-frontier-for-ai-research).